 Business Requirement

-Though the requirement of an application was console-based we have created it using both console and GUI-based.
-For graphical user interface (GUI) we have used the python library – Tkinter.
+Though the requirement of the application was console-based, we have created it using both console and GUI-based.
+For the graphical user interface (GUI), we have used the Python library.

 Below is the image of the requirement that we received: